Staphylea - Bladdernut: Planting and Cultivation

 Staphyleas should be planted in full sun or partial shade.

 The soil should be deep, fertile, and remain moist but well-drained.
-Although they prefer slightly acidic to neutral soils, they can tolerate slightly alkaline soil, particularly in the case of Staphylea pinnata.
+Although they prefer acidic to neutral soils, they can tolerate slightly alkaline soil, especially in the case of Staphylea pinnata.

-Staphyleas thrive in long, hot summers, which help produce a more abundant flowering the following spring.
+Staphyleas thrive in long, hot summers, which help them produce a more abundant flowering the following spring.

 When to Plant?

 Staphyleas can be planted either in spring (March-April) or autumn (October-November).
-We recommend autumn planting: the bush will have ample time to establish a strong root system in moist soil before the summer droughts of the following year.
+We recommend planting in autumn: the bush will have ample time to take advantage of moist soil to establish a strong root system before the summer droughts of the following year.

 Staphylea pinnata in flower